PRrankawat/Blog-App/README.md

 $ python manage.py runserver
 ```

-## First Time Use

-* Create a superuser using [this guide](https://www.geeksforgeeks.org/how-to-create-superuser-in-django/).

 ## Database or other errors
 At this point in time this application works with any database backend